sourcegraph/sourcegraph-public-snapshot/doc/dev/phabricator_gitolite.md

 Phabricator/Gitolite documentation
 ==================================

-Gitolite
-____________

-Most customers who use our Phabricator integration use gitolite as their repository hosting service.
-For ease and reproducibility, we use gitolite as well for testing.

-If gitolite.sgdev.org is running, give an admin (e.g. Beyang or Isaac) your public key and ask them give you permissions.

 ### Setup

-#### K8s
+#### Kubernetes

-1. Spin up gitolite.sgdev.org in the tooling cluster
+1. Spin up gitolite.sgdev.org in the tooling cluster if it does not yet exist.

 Create the gitolite pods by navigating to the *infrastructure* repository and applying the Gitolite config.